matteoranzi/Machine-Learning-practice/README.md

 # Machine-Learning-practice
 _(Ongoing maintenance)_

-> A collection of personal practical exercises and projects covering the topics of the Machine Learning @ UniTN course AY 2026-2027.
+> A collection of personal practical exercises and projects covering the topics of the [Machine Learning (CS)](https://disi.unitn.it/~passerini/teaching/2026-2027/MachineLearning_LMInfo/index.html) @UniTN course AY 2026-2027.